ai-yooz/js-parse/README.md

 pronouns {I, you, he, she, we, they}
 (
     + What is your name?
-    - My name is Youz.
+    - My name is yooz.
 )
 (
     + How are you?